BrickBytes/bsx/README.md

 brickdata
 =========
+Brick data read/write and conversion Python library

 version 0.0.1 alpha

-Brick data read/write and conversion Python library.

 **At this moment, the content is in an early alpha stage and under constant development.**
 **It is also possible that parts of the API will change soon.**